SAP-samples/teched2023-IN261/exercises/ex5/README.md

 ## Exercise 5.1 Learn about Topic Hierarchies and Wildcards

-Advanced Event Mesh supports a hierarchical topic structure, which mean you can be very descriptive in defining your topic.
+Advanced Event Mesh supports a dynamic & hierarchical topic structure, which mean you can be very descriptive in defining your topic.
 Use it to describe the contents/intent of your message payload data.
 No need to use flat, coarse-grained topic labels like other brokers.

 ### Topics